Ipswich Witches: 1980s

 The team enjoyed a successful period during the early 1980s, winning the Knockout Cup again in 1981 and then securing the league and cup double again during the 1984 British League season, despite losing their leading rider Dennis Sigalos and Dane Preben Eriksen after the 1983 season.
 Australian Sanders remained one of the team's main scorers and he was supported by strong season scoring from American showman John Cook, Finn Kai Niemi and the English international pair of Jeremy Doncaster and Richard Knight.

 Just three matches into the 1985 season Sanders killed himself on 23 April.
 The news shocked the club and the wider speedway world.
-Following the death Billy Sanders in 1985 and Berry's subsequent decision to quit, the club struggled and almost closed before being saved by a consortium which included former rider John Louis but they dropped to the National League in 1989.
+Following the death of Sanders and Berry's subsequent decision to quit, the club struggled and almost closed before being saved by a consortium which included former rider John Louis but they dropped to the National League in 1989.

 1990s

 During the National League seasons of 1989 and 1990, Chris Louis (the son of John Louis) emerged as the club's new star.
 When the Witches returned to the top tier for the 1991 British League season, Louis and Tony Rickardsson headed the team before Rickardsson left after the 1993 season and then returned in 1997 for the renamed Elite League.

 For the 1998 Elite League speedway season, Ipswich signed Tomasz Gollob and along with Rickardsson, Louis and Scott Nicholls the team dominated British speedway, winning the Elite League, the Knock-Out Cup and the end of season Craven Shield tournament.
 In addition, Rickardsson won his second World title, Louis was British champion and Nicholls was British Under-21 champion.